 - Install a camera or several cameras – so that remote participants can see their on-site teammates as well as content created on whiteboards, etc.

-- Test the latest hybrid meeting innovations, e.g., Zoom’s Smart Gallery view that uses AI to recognize and display people’s faces when they speak up in a meeting
+- Test the latest hybrid meeting innovations, e.g., Zoom’s Smart Gallery view that uses AI to recognize and display people’s faces when they speak up in a meeting.
+You can also explore various Zoom meeting alternatives to find the best tool for your business and avoid relying so much on a single tool.

 If your company plans to continue offering remote work options, then investing in a solid technical setup will help to make meetings better, more enjoyable, and more productive for everyone involved.